 - Nest launched Nest Learning Thermostat, a smart thermostat with self-learning capabilities and can be controlled by an Alexa App on a mobile.

-Observing the capabilities of AI Voice chatbots are bringing to the business world, governments have been fast enough in getting these voices enabled applications to improve public service delivery with the minimal workforce.
-To know in detail about voice assistant’s implication in governments and government agencies that are using voice assistants, click here.
+Observing the capabilities that AI Voice assistants are bringing to the business world, governments have been fast enough in getting these voice enabled applications to improve public service delivery efficiencies, as well as better internal workforce management with greater transparency.
+To know global government agencies that use chatbots, click here.